Kensington, California: Demographics

+There were 2,334 housing units at an average density of 2,421.2 /mi2, of which 2,220 (95.1%) were occupied.
+Of these, 82.4% were owner-occupied, and 17.6% were occupied by renters.

 Education

-The Kensington Branch Library of the Contra Costa County Library enjoys one of the highest circulation per capita rates of any Contra Costa County Library.
-Kensington Hilltop Elementary School serves to educate Kindergarten to 6th grade.
-Kensington is served by the West Contra Costa Unified School District.
-Children may also attend private schools in other nearby cities.
+Kensington Elementary School, part of the West Contra Costa Unified School District, provides K-6 public education to residents within the school's boundaries.

 Religious institutions

 There are two churches in Kensington, Arlington Community Church (United Church of Christ), completed and dedicated in 1948, and the Unitarian Universalist Church of Berkeley, which in 1961 moved from its original home in Berkeley to land in Kensington purchased from church member and architect Bernard Maybeck.
-There is also a Carmelite monastery adjacent to Blake Garden.
+There is also a Tibetan Buddhist meditation center and a Carmelite monastery adjacent to Blake Garden.